HCH1/blog/blog Lombok Gili 1.md

 Lombok airport is in the south of the island.
 After meeting the travel agency driver at 5pm, it is about three and a half hours' drive to the hotel in the north of the island.

 We choose Rinjani light house, which is rated as four stars by Google and recommended by travel agency.
 Therefore.
 The two levels wood house is located in the garden, very quiet.
 Employee service attitude is good, for example:
 - A week before my departure, I sent a letter to the travel agency asking for help in preparing some surprises.
 The result was very satisfactory and thoughtful.
-(I love it)
 - because of some reasons, I want to change from the second floor to the first floor on the last day of accommodation.
 After communication, the staff is also helpful.
 ```
 兩層小木屋座落在花園之間